Why $120K per Month Operators Stay Stuck When All the Metrics Look Right

 She wasn’t failing.
 She was hitting a different constraint—one that only appears after you’ve built basic infrastructure.

 At $60K, your constraint is founder capacity.
-At $90K, your constraint is delegation architecture.
+At $90K, your constraint is the delegation architecture.
 At $120K, your constraint is something else entirely.

 Victoria’s bottleneck wasn’t execution.
 It was positioning.
 Her business had outgrown its original market position, but she was still selling like a $60K consultant instead of a $150K strategic partner.